 Before co-founding Remedial Media with his wife and partner Jessie English, he spent the vast majority of his professional existence in music as a producer, musician, and engineer for David Lee Roth, Living Colour, Passion Pit, and Spectrum Road.

-JESSIE ENGLISH is an Australian born, New York based producer, photographer, visual artist and co-founder of Remedial Media.
+JESSIE ENGLISH is an Australian born photographer, visual artist, producer and co-founder of Remedial Media.
 English holds an MFA from Parsons The New School and she maintains practices across contemporary art, curation, cinematography, and production.
 Her work has been exhibited in New York, London, Nashville, Sydney, Berlin and Malmo, Sweden.
-In 2014, English founded the New Australian American Contemporary Arts Board for the cross promotion of emerging Australian and American artists.

 Jessie English’s photographic practice began in wet process darkrooms with a focus on alternative and vintage techniques and both colour and black and white master printing.
 Over the years she has developed a unique style of contemporary photography, beauty retouching, and filmmaking that is heavily informed by her early days in the darkroom.